 Federal Supplemental Educational Opportunity Grant (SEOG)

 SEOG is a grant program for matriculated students who are eligible for a Pell award and demonstrate financial need.
-Funds are allocated by CUNY based on availability and priority is given to students who apply by March 31 of each year.
+Funds are allocated by CUNY based on availability and priority is given to students who apply by January 31st of each year.
 Grants are awarded in the fall and spring semesters only.
 Students must be enrolled for a minimum of six equated credits.

 Note:

 - Students must attend class in each course for which they receive aid.
-Students must repay aid paid for any course in which there was no attendance.
+Students must repay aid for any course in which there was no attendance.

 - You should be aware of the Federal Satisfactory Academic Progress Guidelines.